Cooking with Nana Ling

 • using M&Ms, chopped Maltesers or other chocolate candies.

-How to make up this recipe for Chocolate Chip Cookies
+How to make Choc Chip Biscuits

 Start by creaming the butter and sugar – see recipe card below for quantities.
+The mixture should turn a pale colour and become fluffy.

+Next, add a lightly whisked egg and vanilla extract and beat again until well combined.
 This is my youngest daughter's favourite part of the recipe, cracking that egg and giving it a little whisk.

 Next, fold in the flour and then stir in chocolate chips until evenly distributed throughout mixture.
 This is another great step to delegate to the little ones who love to cook.